madebykind/madebykind-v3/content/work/nottingham-trent-university.md

 ---
-heading: A user-centred realignment of the University of the Year’s website structure and functionality.
+heading: A user-centred realignment of the University of the Year’s website
 title: Nottingham Trent University - Strategy and Digital Case Study - Education
 draft: false
 date: 2023-06-28T10:52:34.342Z